SachinVedGupta/MakeCloud/README.md

 ---

-## 🎉 Deltahacks 2025 Submission
+## 🎉 UofTHacks 12 Submission

-CloudMake was proudly submitted to **Deltahacks 2025**, showcasing its ability to revolutionize the way developers deploy and manage their online resources.
+MakeCloud was proudly submitted to **UoftHacks 12**, showcasing its ability to revolutionize the way developers deploy and manage their online resources.

 ---